What is Material Design?

 More examples here

-Chill, nothing can ever beat bootstrap, imo.
-However, materialize CSS offers just that, Materializ-ation - The feeling of interacting with the interface as if its a physical material, like paper.
+Chill, nothing can ever beat Bootstrap, in my opinion.
+However, materialize CSS offers just that, Materialize-ation - The feeling of interacting with the interface as if its a physical material, like paper.
 I just came up with that.

-In bootstrap you would do this to a button
+In Bootstrap you would do this to create a button

 <button class="btn btn-primary btn-lg"> My Button </button>